 So better rules can help us build better decisions, plus better relationships.
 Both can please most people.
 Fair rules won't please some who get money or selfesteem from war-like politics.
-But countries with fair rules tend to rank higher in social trust and happiness.1 Voting is an exemplary tool between people.
+But countries with fair rules tend to rank higher in social trust and happiness.
+Voting is an exemplary tool between people.
+Fair-share rules can move our expectations of voting and government from tools for fighting culture wars, toward tools supporting diversity and its freedoms.